ninhpn1337/Avgirl_Detector/README.md

 # Avgirl_Detector
-This tools is used to detect what most likely japan av girl is in your pictures.
+This tools is used to detect the most likely japan av girl in your pictures.
 (Now only support python3)

 ## Step 1, Download the neccesary file form git can goolge drive:

 $ python3 setup.py

-## Step 2, Make sure that you have installed neccesary module at requirements.txt
+## Step 2, Make sure that you've installed neccesary module at requirements.txt

 $ pip3 install -r requirements.txt

-## Step 3 Do inferencing:
+## Step 3 Do inference:

 $ python3 avgirls_detector.py -inf 1 -i "/your/file/full/path/name"